gloggers99/goat/README.md

 A: Nope.
 During `goat`'s installation it will compile your current distro settings like your manually installed packages, running services, users, and more.

+Q: "Why lua?"
+A: Lua has proven to be an excellent configuration file language.
+Several other languages have been tested such as python, starlark, json, and even toml.
+The ability to use the lua standard library within your config is awesome as well.

 \* non-supported distros need a package manager configuration interface created, along with one for your service manager.
 This is a very simple process.

 ## Why